manojmanivannan/setup-my-ubuntu/README.md

 # setup-my-ubuntu

-A simple script to setup your personal linux machine (Bbuntu)
+A simple script to setup your personal linux machine (Ubuntu)

 ## Coverage